onePeterCollins/react-jsx-template/README.md

 }
 ```

+<h4 id='rjt-root-styling'>Styling the root element</h4>

-<p> Styling the root element of your component can be done using the `:host` selector.
+<p> Styling the root element of your component can be done using the ':host' selector.
 This is because encapsulation is done using the shadow DOM API under the hood.
 You don't need prior knowledge of that to use this component, but you can check that out later if you want.</p>

 ```javascript
 // styling the root element